Cardinality Sparsity: Applications in Matrix-Matrix Multiplications and Machine Learning: Introduction

 Another crucial aspect of our multiplication method is its efficiency for matrices with a cardinality degree of order 2, such as binary (Boolean) matrices.
 Since the matrix consists of only two distinct values, pre-processing in this case is significantly simpler than in the general scenario.
 Furthermore, modifying the primary matrix to function as an encoding matrix can further streamline the pre-processing.
 This approach can substantially accelerate the multiplication process for binary matrices, as we will demonstrate in our simulations.

 In addition, another major challenge in neural networks is the high memory demand for storing and processing input data.
 As we will see, by employing cardinality sparsity, we can perform multiplication in the compressed domain.
 We only need to save the compressed version of the input data, which can decrease the required storage memory \citep{DDC1}.
 The main reason is that we avoid saving all real numbers, each of which requires 32 bits to store.
-Further details will be explored in the simulation experiments.
+Further details will be explored in the simulation experiments (Section \ref{sec:Memory}, Table \ref{tab:Memory}).
+Our three main contributions are: \begin{itemize} \item We introduce a new concept of sparsity, \textit{cardinality sparsity}, defining a tensor as sparse if it contains only a small number of unique values. \item We demonstrate that cardinality sparsity can outperform state-of-the-art algorithms for matrix-matrix multiplications, including binary matrix-matrix multiplications, considerably.
+We also show that cardinality sparsity can reduce memory usage substantially. \item Introducing a new family of regularizers compatible with our notion of sparsity, and establishing corresponding statistical guarantees, we prove that cardinality sparsity can reduce statistical complexity as well.

+\end{itemize} These contributions provide a general framework for decreasing computational costs, reducing memory storage requirements, and addressing statistical complexity in machine learning systems and beyond.

-The rest of this manuscript is organized as follows.
+The remainder of this manuscript is organized as follows.
 Section~\ref{sec:sparsity} recaps different types of sparsity and defines cardinality sparsity formally.
-Sections~\ref{sec:Computations_Matrix_Mult} and~\ref{First_Exprimental_Support} demonstrate the computational benefits of cardinality sparsity.
-We discuss our statistical results in Section~\ref{sec:StatisticalComplexity}.
-In Appendix \ref{sec:AppendixA}, we present more technical results.
-The proofs are deferred to the Appendix \ref{sec:AppendixB}.
+Section~\ref{sec:Computations_Matrix_Mult} highlights the computational advantages of cardinality sparsity.
+Our statistical results are discussed in Section~\ref{sec:SparseNetworks} and Section~\ref{sec:SparseTensors} where we explore cardinality sparsity in the contexts of deep learning and tensor regression, respectively.
+Simulation results are provided in Section~\ref{Exprimental_Support}.
+In Appendix \ref{Appendix1} we review matrix-matrix multiplication algorithms, generalize our cardinality sparsity notion and review some technical results.
+The proofs deferred to the Appendix~\ref{sec:AppendixD}.